-Meg: “Centers of influence,” is a business term, but what you’re describing is how communities, or organizations, or places create the leaders and spread a movement out into the world.
+Meg: “Centers of influence,” is a business term, but what you’re describing is how communities, organizations, or places create the leaders and spread a movement out into the world.

 Rudy: Yes, but there was trouble.
-In 1982, the United States crackdown on drug trafficking was focused on Mexico.
+In 1982, the United States' crackdown on drug trafficking was focused on Mexico.
 A DEA agent named Enrique Camarena was kidnapped and killed by a cartel leader named Caro Quintero.
 The U.S. State Department responded by issuing warnings about travel to Mexico.
 Students stopped coming and suddenly the school had to close.
-The faculty and workers all were on payroll and they all had Social Security, and suddenly there was no more income.
+The faculty and workers all were on the payroll and they all had Social Security, and suddenly there was no more income.
 On a Friday, my mother decided to close the school.